CristoferPortela/create-wordpress-template/README.md

-# Wordpress template v1.1.0
+# Wordpress template ~ bulma v1.1.0

-This is just a template for making wordpress templates :D
+This is just a template for making wordpress templates with bulma :D

 ## Docker compose